Pingul/cern/synchrotron/README.md

 There are 2 main use cases for the Toy model:

 ### 1. Simulation meant to be analysed using `analysis/` scripts
-Make sure there is a `calc/` folder in the main directory, as that's where the output data from the simulation is put.
-Afterwards, the `plot.py` script can be used to visualize the results.
-See below for more details.
+To get started, do the following steps:

+1. Create a `calc/` directory at the install location (same directory as this file is in)
+2. (Optional) If you want your simulations cached, also create a directory called `simulations/cache/`
+3. Open `settings.json`:
+    - Edit `DATA_DIR` to the absolute path where the `calc/` directory is located
+    - Edit `RESOURCE_DIR` to the absolute path where the `resource/` directory is located

+Now you should be good to go!
 Some nice commands:

     ./run.sh animate # short-hand for `make; ./2dsynch animate; py3 analysis/plot.py animate`
     ./run.sh lossmap
     ./run.sh startdist

+**Note: The term 'lossmap' here is a little outdated and wrongly used.
+It is the terminology I used for simulated BLM signals.**

 ### 2. Input for SixTrack
 A special tool has been designed to output data directly to SixTrack.